stijnbenja/NumpyML/README.md

-# Creating a numpy neural net and deployinf to JS
+# Creating a numpy neural net and deploying to JS as dashboard
 ### Trying to whitebox a blackbox neural net by building it from scratch (also without sklearn)

 <br>